WebOrigami/docs/src/content/language/tutorial.md

 Because Origami treats real folders and virtual folders the same, you can browse your virtual folder of thumbnails.

-<span class="tutorialStep"></span> Switch to the tree diagram window and refresh it to view your site's updated structure.
+<span class="tutorialStep"></span> Switch to the Tree Diagram window and refresh it to view your site's updated structure.

 The virtual `thumbnails` folder in the diagram now contains a set of thumbnail images that _do not exist_ in any persistent form.
 They are potential images.
 If you click on one, it will be created at that moment.